tigoe/SoundExamples/docs/i2s.md

 * Serial clock (SCK) or Bit Clock (BCLK): the line that carries the clock signal
 * Frame Select (FS), also called Word Select (WS), or Left-Right Clock (LRC): determines left and right channels
-* Data (SD), also called Digital Out (DOUT) or Digital In (DIN) depending on the application: the data signal itself.
+* Data, also called Digital Out (DOUT) or Digital In (DIN) depending on the application: the data signal itself.

 The controlling device sends the clock signal, just like in other synchronous serial protocols like I2C and SPI.
 For more on the technical details, see the [I2S specification](https://www.cypress.com/file/133906/download), as explained on Cypress' site.